Uehiro Scholarship for Future Generations

 DPhil Philosophy (2022)

-I'm also interested in the relationship between consciousness and wellbeing.
-Conscious experiences like joy, pain, affection, and aesthetic appreciation seem extremely important when it comes to evaluating how well one’s life is going.
+I am also interested in the relationship between consciousness and wellbeing.
+Conscious experiences such as joy, pain, affection, love, friendship, tranquillity, and aesthetic appreciation seem extremely important when it comes to evaluating how well one’s life is going.
 But what is it about consciousness that makes it good (or bad) for us?
-Imagine that you have access to a machine that can provide you with any positive state of consciousness you are capable of experiencing—an experience machine.
-How would you program it?
-What are the best experiences we can have?
+In my thesis, I explore the possibility that what makes experience good is something more than the mere intensity of pleasure and pain, and I examine the hypothesis that the emotional depth of one’s life matters just as much, and perhaps more, than its hedonic intensity.

 I find making progress on these philosophical questions immensely important and satisfying.
-For this, I will always be grateful for the support of the Uehiro Foundation and to St Cross College—whose beauty has certainly improved the quality of my conscious experience!
+For this, I will always be grateful for the support of the Uehiro Foundation and St Cross College.